Resident Evil 3 (2020 video game): Marketing and release

 Resident Evil 3 was officially announced during Sony's State of Play livestream presentation on December 10, 2019, shortly after development on the game had been hinted by several sources.
 A tease referencing the game was then added to the Resident Evil 2 remake via an update, awarding players with an achievement if they found and read an in-game letter left behind by Jill.
 A demo was released on March 19, 2020, allowing players to play a small portion of the full game before its release, while a new trailer that focused on Jill was released on March 27, 2020.
 If the game was pre-ordered at certain retailers, players would receive an exclusive downloadable content pack that included Jill's original outfit and Carlos' original hairstyle.

 Resident Evil 3 was released for PlayStation 4, Windows, and Xbox One on April 3, 2020.
 A launch trailer was also released, reminding buyers that Resident Evil: Resistance is freely included in the package with every purchase of the game.
 A collector's edition was made available for the console versions, featuring extras such as a Jill Valentine figurine, a hardcover art book, a Raccoon City map poster, and a two-disc soundtrack.
 In Europe, physical copies of the game were reported to likely be delayed because of the COVID-19 pandemic.
 A board game based on Resident Evil 3 was released by Capcom on April 28, 2020, supporting up to four players and featuring a 19-hour campaign with an overarching storyline.
 A downloadable content pack that allows players to unlock Jill's S.T.A.R.S costume and items from the in-game shop without the need of completing challenges was released in August 2020.

-Versions for PlayStation 5 and Xbox Series X/S were announced on March 2, 2022, and released on June 13, 2022 alongside upgrades for Resident Evil 7: Biohazard and the Resident Evil 2 remake.
-These versions include visual enhancements including ray-tracing and high-framerate modes, and the PlayStation 5 version supports haptic feedback and adaptive triggers.
+Versions for PlayStation 5 and Xbox Series X/S were announced on March 2, 2022, and released digitally on June 13, 2022 alongside upgrades for Resident Evil 7: Biohazard and the Resident Evil 2 remake.
+These versions include visual enhancements including ray-tracing and high-framerate modes, with the PlayStation 5 version also supporting haptic feedback and adaptive triggers.
 Owners of the game on PlayStation 4 and Xbox One are able to upgrade for free, and a free upgrade patch for the Windows version was released simultaneously.
 A version for Amazon Luna was announced on May 26, 2022, and was released on June 10, 2022.
-A Nintendo Switch cloud version is set for release on November 18, 2022.
+A Nintendo Switch cloud version was released on November 18, 2022.
+In 2025, a iOS, iPadOS, and macOS version was released.